 The next building to the north of the former Ida’s Inn was McGillivray’s Variety and Gift Store, built in 1955.
 The store was one of the most beloved in Wedgwood for its variety, the willingness of the owners to do special orders for customers, and that the store owners were Wedgwood residents.
 When the owners retired in 1974 the building was sold to Washington Mutual Savings Bank.

-Safeway at the southeast corner of the NE 75th Street intersection is the largest store in that commercial district and one of the earliest, as it opened in 1951 and has operated continuously since then.
+Safeway at the southeast corner of the NE 75th Street intersection is the largest store in that commercial district and is one of the earliest.
+The Wedgwood Safeway opened in 1951 and has operated continuously since then.

 On the west side of the intersection, the storefront building at 7501 to 7507 was also built in the years immediately following World War Two.
 Prior to that time the site was vacant, held by long-time investor Mr. Cook.

 In 1958 the building tenants were Eastwood Pharmacy, Wren’s Grocery & Delicatessen, and Thomander’s Barber & Beauty Salon.
 The pharmacy, at first called Eastwood and then View Ridge Pharmacy, was one of the longest-running businesses in the neighborhood but eventually it, too, succumbed to economic changes such as competition with chain-store pharmacies.
 Today the former pharmacy space is occupied by a preschool and childcare.
 The other storefronts of the building have a barber and a coin shop.

 In 1958 the southwest corner of the NE 75th Street intersection had a gas station, Lisherness Shell Service Gas.
 It was torn down and in 1988 a storefront was built.
 Today its tenants are a Chinese restaurant, a dentist, hair salon, caterer and Subway sandwich shop.

 Mid-block issues from NE 77th to 80th Streets